oroinc/documentation/backend/entities-data-management/search/configuration.rst

             parameters:                                          # Array with parameters for route
                 id: id
         mode: normal                                             # optional, default normal.
 Defines behavior for entities
-        title_fields: [name]                                     # with inheritance hierarchy.
-See possible values in config
         fields:                                                  # dump reference or in class constants Oro\Bundle\SearchBundle\Query\Mode
             -
                 name: name                                       # Name of field in entity